varunarya10/unittest2/README.txt

 Many thanks to Mark Roddy and Ezio Melotti who contributed substantially to this release.

+* Changed supported Python versions to start at 2.6, and include all released 3.x and pypy.
+(Robert Collins)
 * Invoking `unit2` without args starts test discovery
 * Added `TestCase.assertWarns` and `TestCase.assertWarnsRegexp` context managers
 * Error in setUp, tearDown or cleanUp function for a test marked as an